pmr123/Python_SLAM_with_DATMO/README.md

 - Monitors distances to all obstacles (static and dynamic)
 - Displays warnings when obstacles are within 30 pixels
 - Shows precise distance and bearing to the nearest obstacle
-- Provides both console and on-screen visual feedback
+- Provides both visual and voice feedback
+- Maintains 5-second buffer between voice alerts

 ## Project Structure